-The Oral Health Branch (OHB) in BHW's Division of Medicine and Dentistry will conduct two technical assistance (TA) sessions for this NOFO.
+HRSA will conduct two technical assistance (TA) sessions for this NOFO.
 The first session will be a webinar and will include information important for preparing an application and an opportunity to ask questions.
 A taped replay of the audio portion and a recording of the webinar will be available after the webinar ends and will remain available through the closing date of the funding opportunity.
 The link for the webinar recording will be placed on our website: https://bhw.hrsa.gov/grants/oralhealth.

-The following TA sessions have been scheduled:
+HRSA has scheduled the following TA sessions: